The

 PROJECT

-for inclusive and assessable healthcare services for persons with disabilities
+Advocacy for inclusive and assessable healthcare services for persons with disabilities in Lagos Nigeria

 The project would directly and indirectly benefit women and girls with disabilities.
 There will be particular consideration for gender based disability health issues particularly with regards to women and girls reproductive health and general hygiene.
 Women and girls will be involve in the planning and implementation of activities in other to better voice what their reproductive health issues are for better implementation.
 They will also be involved in the development and administration of the M & E tool in different health facilities.